kuroneko52/NasuModoki/README.md

 This game made in Unity for Windows.

-Download Release Folder and Start .exe.
+Open Release Folder and Start .exe.

 **GameRules